NullMember/VIRTUAL16/docs/assembling.md

 will swap MSB and LSB of Rn

 ### SMUL and UMUL
-SMUL and UMUL instructions are 16x16=32-bit and result held by R12 and R13
+SMUL and UMUL instructions are 16x16=32-bit and result held by R11 and R12

+###

 ## Example